TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Young Danes often work while attending school, and international students meeting specific criteria are invited to do the same for up to 15 hours per week.
 International students searching for a part-time job should consult WorkinDenmark for advice on eligibility and the job search.
 DIS offers limited work-study allotments to incoming students.
 Some students occasionally find work as English language tutors or nannies and are paid under the table.

-DIS arranges interested students with volunteer opportunities with Danish nonprofits.
+DIS arranges volunteer opportunities for interested students with Danish nonprofits.
 Students may join CPH Volunteers to help with events like the Chocolate Festival or Copenhagen International Fashion Fair.

 Practicums are also offered to DIS students in some academic tracks to work in Danish pre-schools, after-school programs, and mental health facilities.